darshan-raul/Apollo11/README.md

 ## Final project

-Heres how our final project will look like, you can choose between two flavours of architecture:
+Heres how our final project will look like:

-1. A simple todo app : React front end , Golang backend
-  - This is good enough to complete this learning path with a simple 2 microservice system with no databases involved
-    - A golang REST api
-    - A react typescript frontend
-  - The focus will be on building the whole cloudnative lifecycle around this simple codebase.
-    ( you can even choose to not look at the code of the services, just follow the steps given)

-2. A full fledged Baking store app
+A full fledged Baking store app
   - This will include 3-4 microservices and will include:
     - multiple communication mechanisms : REST, graphql, gRPC
     - Databases - both sql and no-sql